MonashDataFluency/python-workshop-base/workshops/docs/modules/indexing.md

+### Explaination

+Notice that we have `4873` observations/rows that contain one or more missing values.
+Thats roughly `14%` of data contains missing values.

+We have used `[]` convension to select subset of data.

 **(axis=1)** is a numpy convention to specify columns.

 Note that the `weight` column of our DataFrame contains many `null` or `NaN`